darinpope/cloudbees-core-eks/README.md

 ## Upgrading CloudBees Core

-To upgrade CloudBees Core, select the version that you want to upgrade to using `helm search cloudbees-core --versions`.
+To upgrade CloudBees Core, select the version that you want to upgrade to using `helm search repo cloudbees-core --versions`.
 Since we installed `3.9.0`, let's upgrade to `3.11.0`, which will give us CloudBees Core 2.204.3.7.

+If EFS:

+`helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config-efs.yml --namespace cloudbees-core --version 3.11.0`

+If EBS:

 `helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config.yml --namespace cloudbees-core --version 3.11.0`